lf-energy/tac/process/lifecycle.md

 ### Approval Process

-SIGs will review Incubation Stage projects that wish to move to the Early Adoption Stage as part of their annual review or upon request of the project.
-The SIG will make a recommendation through its TAC Representative liaison to the TAC for the project to be considered for the Early Adoption Stage.
-The project will present a review of its progress, which includes an assessment of the completion of the Early Adoption Stage requirements, at a TAC meeting.
+Incubation Stage projects that wish to move to the Early Adoption Stage as part of their [annual review]({% link review_cycle.md %}) or upon request of the project.
+To be considered for the Early Adoption Stage, the project must present a review of its progress, including an assessment of whether the Early Adoption Stage requirements have been completed, as part of its annual review or a separate TAC presentation.

 The project must receive the affirmative majority vote of the TAC and subsequently the affirmative majority vote of the Governing Board to become an Early Adoption Stage project.